brpandey/hangman/README.md

 The hangman game handles word not in dictionary cases.
 Current procedure is the Player.Worker crashes and is restarted to resume where it left off.

+(If a "mix test" is run, the free version of Quick Check from quvic should be installed)

 Usage